slcs-jsc/jurassic/docs/manual/configuration.md

 - `REFRAC` *(default: `1`)*
   Toggle atmospheric refraction in ray tracing (`1` = on, `0` = off).
+  When enabled, JURASSIC uses a moist-air Smith-Weintraub refractivity approximation based on pressure, temperature, and H2O volume mixing ratio.

 - `RAYDS` *(default: `10`)*
   Maximum step length along the ray path (typically in km; see the theory/limitations pages for guidance).